on this page

 Find out about your mutual obligation requirements if you’re 55 and over.

 A comprehensive compliance assessment is how we find out why you’re not meeting your requirements.

 Either we or your provider will refer you for this assessment if you continue to miss appointments.
 We may also refer you for an assessment if we’re concerned about your ability to meet your requirements.

 Read more about comprehensive compliance assessments.

-If after a comprehensive compliance assessment we find you’ve been persistently non-compliant, you may get a serious failure.
+If after a comprehensive compliance assessment we find you’ve missed multiple appointments without a valid reason, you may get a serious failure.

 You may also get a serious failure if you don’t either: